srinivas5h3/linux-server/README.md

   sudo ufw allow 123/udp
   sudo ufw enable
   ```
-  This will allow all required ports and enables the ufw
+  This will allow all required ports the ufw and enables the ufw
   ```
   sudo ufw status
   ```